Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 6. Gan (赣语 / 贛語)

 We also know the Gan dialect of Chinese as Xi, Kan, or Jiangxinese.
-They speak this dialect majorly in parts of Western China.
+They speak this dialect mainly in parts of Western China.

 The primary center is Jiangxi province.
-Anhui, Fujian, Hubei, and Hunan provinces surrounded it.
+The provinces of Anhui, Fujian, Hubei, and Hunan surrounded it.

 Scholars have identified five basic dialects: Changjing, Yiping, Jiliang, Fuguang, and Yingyi.

 These are partly identical and understandable to the standard Mandarin and the Wu group.
-Yet, they share most of their similarities with Hakka.
+Yet they share most of their characteristics with the Hakka.

-Many ancient phrases no longer used in Mandarin are still intact and survived by the Gan dialect.
+Many ancient phrases no longer used in Mandarin remain intact and have survived in the Gan dialect.

 7. Hakka (客家话 / 客家話)